-Summary of Post-Pandemic Supreme Court Orders Continuing Beneficial Practices
+Summary of Post-Pandemic Supreme Court Orders Continuing Beneficial Practices (revised April 15, 2024)

 The pandemic spurred many changes in court operations, some of which were beneficial for improving access to justice.
-During the last six months, after receiving public comments, input from judges, and a supreme court appointed committee, the Alaska Supreme Court issued four supreme court orders continuing some of these beneficial practices.
+After receiving public comments, input from judges, and a supreme court appointed committee, the Alaska Supreme Court issued five supreme court orders continuing some of these beneficial practices.
 These orders address:

-- livestreaming high profile proceedings and some felony criminal proceedings; - revoking pandemic-era special supreme court and chief justice orders and continuing simplified processes; - identifying court proceedings that presumptively should be held in-person or remotely by Zoom video or audio; and - improving jury practices to increase the percentage of jurors utilized out of those summoned and to make jury selection more efficient (so jurors spend less time waiting).
+- livestreaming high profile proceedings and some felony criminal proceedings; - revoking pandemic-era special supreme court and chief justice orders and continuing simplified processes; - identifying court proceedings that presumptively should be held in-person or remotely by Zoom video or audio; - providing expectations for participants in remote proceedings; and - improving jury practices to increase the percentage of jurors utilized out of those summoned and to make jury selection more efficient (so jurors spend less time waiting).